cossatot/gem-global-active-faults/README.md

 The dataset currently covers most of the deforming continental regions on earth, with exceptions of northeast Asia, the Malay Archipelago, Madagascar, Canada, and a few other regions.
+These are to be added progressively through 2017.

+The data is viewable in an interactive map [here][gaf-viewer].

 [gem]: globalquakemodel.org
 [gaf-viewer]: https://blogs.openquake.org/hazard/global-active-fault-viewer/